 Dr. Anthony Gustin is a board-certified sports chiropractor, functional medicine practitioner, entrepreneur, podcast host, and founder of Perfect Keto.

-An impact carb is basically any carbohydrate type that has a high impact on your blood sugar level.
-These carbohydrate varieties are known as high GI (or high glycemic index) carbohydrates and they digest rapidly into the bloodstream.
+An impact carb is any carbohydrate type that has a high impact on your blood sugar level.
+These carbohydrate varieties are known as high GI (or high glycemic index[*]) carbohydrates and they break down rapidly into glucose, which then makes its way to your bloodstream.

-Now, on the other hand, non-impact (or low-impact) carbohydrates are low GI and digest at a much slower rate within the bloodstream.
-Due to this prolonged release of energy, insulin spikes are unlikely and you’ll experience more sustained energy levels.
+Now, on the other hand, non-impact (or low-impact) carbohydrates are low-glycemic and digest at a much slower rate..
+Due to this prolonged release of glucose into your bloodstream, insulin spikes are less likely and you’ll experience more sustained energy levels.

-It’s the overconsumption of high GI carbohydrates that are presumed to cause many of the negative health conditions taking place today — hence, the rise of nutrition plans like the keto and Atkins diets.
-These plans help the body make the switch from being carb-dependant to being fat-dependant instead.
+It’s the overconsumption of high-GI carbohydrates that are presumed to cause many of the negative health conditions like obesity and type 2 diabetes — hence, the rise of nutrition plans like the keto and Atkins diets.
+These plans help your body make the switch from being carb-dependant to being fat-dependent.

 Creating a Healthy Carb Balance

-One area of carb counting that can get a little confusing is the “net” carbohydrate situation.
-Don’t worry, though — it’s not nearly as confusing as it sounds.
+When it comes to carb counting, one thing that can get a little confusing is the “net” carbohydrate situation.
+Don’t worry, though — it’s not nearly as difficult as it sounds.